 FAQs / Contact Us

-Please check below for answers to frequently asked questions.
+CLICK ON THE QUESTIONS BELOW.
 If you don’t find the answer you’re looking for, please contact us!

 Please support your Local Yarn Shop!
 Look to see if they are listed as a Denise stockist.
 If they're not, please ask them to carry Denise!

 You can order online.
 We also have a printable order form that you can fill out and fax or mail in.
 You can also order by phone at 888-831-8042.
 Our phone hours are Monday through Friday, 10:30 AM to 4:30 PM, eastern time.

 Weekends excluded, orders placed before noon eastern time generally ship that same business day.
 We are located in Charlottesville, Virginia.
 The map below provides approximate domestic transit time to your location.
 International orders can take anywhere from one week to one month to arrive, depending entirely on how quickly parcels are clearing customs—please be patient!